M2M-FAMU-FSU/Prob_EGN3443/_sources/working_memory.md

 * Moving proper introduction to events - "multiple random variables,etc." to later part of the course! (probably after I reach CLT)
     * this includes set theory-based things.
     * Independence and things like that!

+## 1/14/26 (Lagging Behind)
+* Need to prep for Module 2
+* Need to create HW1 Solutions
+* Need to Publish Exam 1
+* Create Project Teams
+* Create Project 1 (partially test its working)

+## 1/15/26
+* Was able to only cover permutations, combinations, and set theory today.
+*